• Skip to primary navigation

 A glass jar filled with a rose simple syrup and topped with two dried rose buds.

-I love making my own sauces and spreads like my plum chia jam because it's not only so easy to do but the homemade versions usually taste better and are usually healthier for you.
-That's why I can't wait for you to try the simple syrup recipe I am sharing with you today.
+I love making my own simple syrups like brown sugar simple syrup because it's not only so easy to do, but the homemade versions usually taste better and are usually healthier for you than store bought ones, which is why I can't wait for you to try the rose syrup recipe I am sharing with you today.

 Table of Contents